import {PerformanceModel} from '@xeokit/xeokit-sdk/src/viewer/scene/PerformanceModel/PerformanceModel.js'

 These techniques come with certain limitations:

-'s API allows us to exploit batching and instancing, while exposing its elements as
+PerformanceModel's API allows us to exploit batching and instancing, while exposing its elements as abstract Entity types.

 Entity is the abstract base class for the various xeokit components that represent models, objects, or anonymous visible elements.
 An Entity has a unique ID and can be individually shown, hidden, selected, highlighted, ghosted, culled, picked and clipped, and has its own World-space boundary.

-is an Entity that represents a model. - A
+• A PerformanceModel is an Entity that represents a model.

 GPU-Resident Geometry